yesthisisjoe/ios-swift-test/README.md

 * OPTIONAL Task 5: Save, edit and delete notes
   * use CoreData to persist the notes
-  * remove your mock API and save new notes to CoreData
+  * remove your mock data source and save new notes to CoreData
   * add an option to edit and delete a note from the list